sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/bhAmahAchAryaH/kAvyAlankAraH.md

 On others' bed (though not so cheap) (XIV-14).

  Compare:—**वयं 'बाल्ये डिम्भान्'**
  I don't think Rudrata has advanced any cogent reasonagainst the charge made.
-Rajasekhara's attempt here tovindicate the didactic force of poetry is hardly convincing.He [says](# "K. M. P. 26.
-The few lines here are almost verballyborrowed by Hemachandra.
-(Vide his Alankara-Chudamani p.
-4.)
-The sloka has here very awful misreadingsand a perusal of K. M. will correct them.")that poets describe such things not for men toadopt but to reject.
+Rajasekhara's attempt here tovindicate the didactic force of poetry is hardly convincing.He says[^40] The sloka has here very awful misreadingsand a perusal of K. M. will correct them.")that poets describe such things not for men toadopt but to reject.
 This argument may be left to speakfor itself.
 Sir Philip Sidney speaks of this structure ofpoetry along with some others, and he says in reply thatthough there are certainly some pieces of poetry whichjustify this accusation, yet the fault does not lie with theart of poetry itself, but the abuse of it which some poetsmake.
 "But what", says he (38) “shall the abuse of athing make the right use odious?
 "With a sword," againsays he “thou mayest kill thy father and with a swordthou mayest defend thy prince and country.
 So that, as intheir calling the poets the fathers of lies they say nothing:so in this their argument of abuse they prove the commendation."
 I am of opinion that a better defence than thiscan hardly be made.
 The true fact is well expressed bySir Philip Sidney.
 What, however, most concerns us hereis that Rudrata and Sir Philip Sidney admit that there arepoetic creations which are not conducive to moral andspiritual advancement but, on the contrary, treat of suchundesirable things as raise amorous and such other basefeelings in the hearts of immature readers.

+[^40]: "K. M. P. 26.
+The few lines here are almost verballyborrowed by Hemachandra.
+(Vide his Alankara-Chudamani p.
+4.

  This has a direct bearing upon our enquiry, as it provesthat instruction is not a governing principle of the art ofpoetry.
 Therefore, though much against the views of the